-- Engagement reports have been moved into the Dashboard workspace.
-Reporting dashboards and your Home dashboards are also located in the Dashboard workspace. - Recommendations and Topics are in the new Content Targeting workspace. - Moderation pages have been organized into separate areas within the Moderation workspace.
+• Engagement reports have been moved into the Dashboard workspace.
+Reporting dashboards and your Home dashboards are also located in the Dashboard workspace.

+- Moderation pages have been organized into separate areas within the Moderation workspace.
 You can access moderation Insights from the Home tab and create and customize moderation rules, member criteria, and content criteria from the Rules tab. - Want to jump to another workspace from the workspace you are in?
 It's easy!
 Click the icon in the upper-left corner and a navigation dropdown menu appears.
 You can also switch between communities without leaving Community Workspaces.